Prof. Dr. Markus Gangl

 Svenja’s work has appeared in the Journal of European Public Policy and the Zeitschrift für Politikwissenschaft, among others.

-Elisa Ebertz has been a student assistant in the POLAR project from October 2020 to March 2022.
-She finished her Master’s program in Sociology at Goethe University Frankfurt in March 2022.
+Elisa Ebertz has been a student assistant at POLAR from October 2020 to March 2022.